Austin Barnes Preview, Player Props: Dodgers vs. Marlins

-On Tuesday, Austin Barnes (.375 on-base percentage in past 10 games, 131 points above season-long percentage) and the Los Angeles Dodgers face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+The Los Angeles Dodgers, including Austin Barnes (.313 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Braxton Garrett and the Miami Marlins at LoanDepot park, Thursday at 6:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Marlins.

 Austin Barnes Game Info & Props vs. the Marlins